How Grants are Approved

 Board Meeting

 Note: Independent Decision-Making in the Grants Process - BRACE staff do not participate in decision-making at any stage of the grants process.
-All funding decisions are made by the BRACE Board of Trustees.
+All funding decisions are made by the BRACE Board.
 Grant applications undergo rigorous review by external experts, with recommendations provided by an autonomous Scientific Advisory Committee.
-Final funding decisions are made by the BRACE Board of Trustees, ensuring a transparent and impartial process.
+Final funding decisions are made by the BRACE Board, ensuring a transparent and impartial process.

 The charity has its own Scientific Advisory Committee (SAC), which works independently to assess each application on scientific merit alone.
-Final decisions about grants are taken by the Trustees, who will also consider the availability of funds.
+Final decisions about grants are taken by the BRACE Board, who will also consider the availability of funds.

 The SAC currently has the following members: